alexLaiii/Fake_news_detector_production/README.md

 - Keep all layers of the base BERT model **frozen** except for the last two.
 (Helps reduce overfit)
 - Adding **two custom fully-connected layers** on top
 - Keep batch size = 32
-- After 6-7 epoches, it overfits
+- Train no more than 6 epoches. after that, it overfits

 This approach balances fine-tuning power with generalization, avoiding overfitting while still adapting the model to the fake news detection task.